Yoast/yoast-test-helper/readme.txt

 * Adds a schema endpoint to any URL.
 Suffix the URL with /schema/ and you’ll get only the Schema for that URL, improving readability.
 * Adds option to overwrite the default thresholds of the indexables page.
+* Adds a feature toggle to enable the new settings UI.
+* Adds a feature toggle to enable the indexables overview.

 Other: